-To validate the BPEL process, you can log on to Oracle Applications forms to check the status of the Concurrent Program execution.
-Once it is successfully executed, the purchase order should also be created in Oracle Applications.
+To validate the BPEL process, log on to Oracle E-Business Suite forms to check the status of the Concurrent Program execution.
+Once it is successfully executed, the purchase order should also be created in Oracle E-Business Suite applications.

-To verify records in Oracle Applications:
+To verify records in Oracle E-Business Suite applications:

-Log in to Oracle Applications with the Order Management Super User, Vision Operations (USA) responsibility.
+1. Log in to Oracle E-Business Suite with the Order Management Super User, Vision Operations (USA) responsibility.